Multiracial people: North Africa

 North Africa has numerous mixed-race communities, reflecting a history of both extensive Mediterranean trade around the region and later colonization and migration by African groups.
 Among these are the Haratin, oasis-dwellers of Saharan southern Morocco, Algeria, and Mauritania.
 They are believed to be an ethnicity composed of Sub-Saharan African and Berber ancestry.
 They constitute a socially and ethnically distinct group within the Maghreb.

 For centuries, Arab slave traders sold sub-Saharan Africans as slaves in cumulatively large numbers throughout the Persian Gulf, Anatolia, Central Asia and the Arab world.
 Communities descended from these slaves and local peoples can be found throughout these regions.
-Barbary pirates were known to attack European and British ships and take Europeans into slavery as well.
-So many were taken, that the memoirs of survivors are considered a literary genre known as captivity narratives.
-When English and other European colonists were taken captive by Native Americans, they had models for recounting their trials.

-Cape Verde, in west Africa, has one of the most mixed-race populations (around 75% of the population) on the planet.

 South Africa

 Extended Coloured family from South Africa.

-In South Africa, the Prohibition of Mixed Marriages Act of 1949 prohibited marriage between white Europeans (people of European descent) and non-Whites (being classified as African, Asian and Coloured).
-But this followed centuries of interaction and unions resulting in mixed-race children.
+In South Africa, the Prohibition of Mixed Marriages Act of 1949 prohibited marriage between white Europeans (people of European descent) and non-Whites (being classified as Black, Asian and Coloured).
+This followed centuries of interaction and unions resulting in mixed-race children.
 This law was repealed in 1985.

 Mixed-race South Africans are commonly referred to as Coloureds.
 According to the 2016 South African Census, they are the second-largest ethnic group (8.8%), behind Native Africans, or Native African Bantu peoples, who constitute (80.8%) of the current population.
 European South Africans make up 8.1%.